 Saadiyat Beach Club

-Throw in a kids’ club with a shallow pool with water features as well as a playground, and we’ve got the perfect beach day out for all the family!
+Throw in a kids’ club with a shallow pool with water features as well as a playground, and we’ve got the perfect luxury beach day out for all the family!

-Children aged 7-17 years pay AED 100 whereas children under 7 are free.
-Prices rise to AED 375 for one person, AED 525 for a couple and AED 150 for children over 7 at weekends.
+- Prices rise to AED 375 for the guys or AED 499 for a couple and AED 150 for children over 7 at weekends.
+Family passes are AED 699 or look for their combined brunch offers..

 Safety at Saadiyat Beach